bio-tools/biotoolsDocs/api_reference_dev.rst

 =========  ========  ======== ====================================================================================================================================
 Parameter  Required  Type     Description
 =========  ========  ======== ====================================================================================================================================
-id         Yes       String   Resource unique ID data       Yes       Resource Description with which you wish to update the resource for validation
+id         Yes       String   biotoolsID data       Yes       Tool Description with which you wish to update the tool for validation
-                              See an `example resource <https://dev.bio.tools/api/tool/SignalP?format=json>`_.
+                              See an `example tool <https://dev.bio.tools/api/tool/SignalP?format=json>`_.
 =========  ========  ======== ====================================================================================================================================

 Headers